Modern Monetary Theory: Foreign sector and government

 MMT says that as long as demand exists for the issuer's currency, whether the bond holder is foreign or not, governments can never be insolvent when the debt obligations are in their own currency; this is because the government is not constrained in creating its own fiat currency (although the bond holder may affect the exchange rate by converting to local currency).

 MMT does agree with mainstream economics that debt in a foreign currency is a fiscal risk to governments, because the indebted government cannot create foreign currency.
 In this case, the only way the government can repay its foreign debt is to ensure that its currency is continually in high demand by foreigners over the period that it wishes to repay its debt; an exchange rate collapse would potentially multiply the debt many times over asymptotically, making it impossible to repay.
 In that case, the government can default, or attempt to shift to an export-led strategy or raise interest rates to attract foreign investment in the currency.
-Either one negatively effects the economy.
+Either one negatively affects the economy.

 Policy implications

-Economist Stephanie Kelton explained several points made by MMT in March, 2019:
+Economist Stephanie Kelton explained several points made by MMT in March 2019: